What do I need to know about the PSY 101 Research Requirement?

 - Be part of in-person studies, earning you 0.5 to 3 credits each (no maximum)

 - Complete on-line studies, earning you 0.5 to 5 credits each (with no maximum)

 - Write a research report (or reports), earning you 1 credit each (no maximum)

 You can earn 1 credit at the beginning of the semester by simply filling out the Psychology Department Research Questionnaire.
 Depending on your responses, this questionnaire may qualify you for other studies – those that require an invitation code.
 You will receive an email when the survey is open for participation.
 This questionnaire is available only for a limited time.
 You will be notified by email when it becomes available.

 Federal laws protecting the rights of research participants restrict participation in experiments and research studies to students who are 18 years of age or older.
 As such, you will not be allowed to participate in research until you reach the age of majority (18 years old).

 - If you turn 18 during the semester that you are taking PSY 101, then you may sign up to participate in experiments that are held after your birthday.
-However, if your birthday is late in the semester, note that spots fill up fast towards the end of the semester.
-You may want to consider writing research summaries for extra credit.
+However, if your birthday is late in the semester, be careful about putting off completing the requirement, since spots fill up fast towards the end of the semester.

-- If you don't turn 18 during the semester, then only the report-writing alternative is available to you for this extra-credit opportunity.
+- If you don't turn 18 during the semester, then you should complete the report writing alternative to earn the six credits to fulfill the requirement.

-If you failed (or withdrew from) a previous PSY 101 course -- and had participated in research or written article summaries for that course -- those credits will not count as extra credit towards the PSY 101 course you are registered for this semester.
-Only credits earned in the current semester will allow you to earn extra credit toward your PSY 101 grade.
+If you failed a previous PSY 101 course and have completed all or some of the experiment requirements during that course, those experiment credits will not count towards the PSY 101 course you are registered for this semester.
+You must complete all new research requirements

 What if I have further questions?